 Example: /persons?limit=100

-Subsequent pages are loaded via the "offset" query parameter.
+Subsequent pages are loaded via the "offset" query parameter (number of entries to be skipped at the beginning of the delivered list).

 If you want to update an existing object you should retrieve it first via GET request, modify the values as you wish, and then perform a PUT request.